Sujit-O/pykg2vec/README.md

 * [TransH](https://pdfs.semanticscholar.org/2a3f/862199883ceff5e3c74126f0c80770653e05.pdf): TransH follows the general principle of the TransE.
 However, compared to it, it introduces relation-specific hyperplanes.
 The entities are represented as vecotrs just like in TransE, however, the relation is modeled as a vector on its own hyperplane with a normal vector.
 The entities are then projected to the relation hyperplane to calculate the loss.

 * [TransR](http://nlp.csai.tsinghua.edu.cn/~lyk/publications/aaai2015_transr.pdf): TransR is pretty similar to TransH, the only difference being that rather than having one relation hyperplane, it introduces relation-specific hyperplanes.
 The entities are vecotr in entity space and each relation is a vector in relation specific space.
 For calculating the loss, the entities are projected to relation specific space using the projection matrix.

+###  Semantic Matching Models

+* [RESCAL](http://www.icml-2011.org/papers/438_icmlpaper.pdf): TransR is pretty similar to TransH, the only difference being that rather than having one relation hyperplane, it introduces relation-specific hyperplanes.
+The entities are vecotr in entity space and each relation is a vector in relation specific space.
+For calculating the loss, the entities are projected to relation specific space using the projection matrix.

 ## Datasets
 We intend to provide the libraries to test the knowledge graph algorithms against all the well-known datasets available online.
 So far the library is able to work with the following datasets: